 Step 6.
 After that, from the “Image selection” drop-down menu, select the

 Step 7.
 When you’re done, click the

-Depending on the speed of your computer and USB drive, it may take a while to complete the Windows 11 installation process.
+Depending on your computer’s and USB drive’s speed, it may take a while to complete the Windows 11 installation process.
 When done, remove the drive and insert it into the machine you wish to boot from.

 How to Use the Portable Windows 11 Drive across Computers?

 Once you are ready with a portable Windows 11 USB disk, do the following to use it:-

 Step 1.
 Connect Windows 11 USB stick to your PC on which you want to mount it.

 Step 2.
 Reboot your PC and enter BIOS settings (press ESC, DEL, F2, or any other key on the keyboard, defined by the manufacturer).

 Step 3.
 Then, change BIOS setting to boot from your USB drive.